janikowski-dev/Odyssey-Engine/README.md

 # Odyssey Engine

-A from-scratch 3D game engine written in modern **C++23**, paired with a native **C# editor** that embeds the live engine viewport directly inside its own window.
-The engine handles rendering, the entity model, and simulation.
-The editor is a separate process that launches the engine headless, then reparents the engine's render window into a docked workspace panel - so you edit in C#/WPF while looking at real OpenGL output from the C++ runtime.
-The two talk to each other over a small length-prefixed JSON protocol on a local socket.
+A custom 3D game engine in C++23 with a separate C#/WPF editor.
+The editor communicates with the engine over a local socket, allowing the engine to be restarted independently if it crashes without taking down the editor.

 ---